lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 Our pipeline decorator is ready, it's no time to publish it to our organization.
 It will be covered in the second part on this article.

-## Part 2: Deploy a pipeline decorator
+## Part 2: Deploy your decorator, validate it, and enhance it

 ### Create a publisher account